enioag/iso20022-generator/iso20022-generator/iso20022-generator/README.md

 # Version Information
+## 3.0.1 (2023-04-03)
+- Corrected issue with unintentionally overriding of sender information

 ## 3.0.0 (2023-03-30) - Breaking Changes
-- Separeted Sender information from Initialzation
+- Separated Sender information from Initialzation
 - Changed Sender information to public property
 - Added README.md for nuget package and moved help documentation to this file